Andrew-Gautier/Fitspace/README.md

                  /_/

 Welcome to FitSpace!
 A fitness social media application student project.
-This application is meant bridge the fitness community together, and help everyone reach their own goals.
+This application is meant to bridge the fitness community together, and help everyone reach their own fitness goals.

 Framework